Illumina (ILMN)

 Illumina Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Illumina’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1% annually.
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+Illumina’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1.1% annually.
 Illumina Year-On-Year Revenue Growth

 We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Illumina’s organic revenue was flat.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Over the last two years, Illumina’s organic revenue averaged 1.1% year-on-year declines.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
 Illumina Organic Revenue Growth

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-This projection doesn't excite us and suggests its newer products and services will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 1.7% over the next 12 months.
+Although this projection indicates its newer products and services will spur better top-line performance, it is still below average for the sector.

 7. Adjusted Operating Margin

-Analyzing the trend in its profitability, Illumina’s adjusted operating margin decreased by 2.4 percentage points over the last five years.
-A silver lining is that on a two-year basis, its margin has stabilized.
+Looking at the trend in its profitability, Illumina’s adjusted operating margin decreased by 4.7 percentage points over the last five years, but it rose by 3.2 percentage points on a two-year basis.
 Still, shareholders will want to see Illumina become more profitable in the future.

 Illumina Trailing 12-Month Operating Margin (Non-GAAP)